PrajnaAvidya/prompt-shaper/README.md

 ## Features
 - Templating Engine: Work out of a text editor/IDE and save a lot of time by avoiding repetitive copy/pasting of text fragments.
 Through the use of slots, variables, and functions you can dynamically load and render text into LLM prompts.
 - CLI: A variety of command-line options to customize usage, and you can specify various input/output formats.
+- Inline Images: Include images directly in your prompts using the `img` function, either by referencing local image files or remote URLs.
+The images are automatically encoded and attached to the prompt sent to the LLM.
 - Interactive Mode (OpenAI key required): After constructing your prompt you can continue your conversation in the command line, or load a previous conversation from JSON or text and continue in interactive mode.
 You can even use PromptShaper tags in interactive mode!

 ## Requirements